In bow to NRA, Trump throws gun purchase age to states, courts

 The White House put off some of the more controversial proposals, including raising the minimum purchase age, for further study by a new commission led by Education Secretary Betsy DeVos.

-Asked why the age limit proposal was dropped from the administration plan, DeVos told NBC’s “Today” show that the plan was the first step in a lengthy process.
+Asked why the age limit proposal was dropped from the administration plan, DeVos told NBC’s“Today” show that the plan was the first step in a lengthy process.

 “Everything is on the table,” she said on Monday.